 What gives: common concerns on referral rewards

-One of the biggest concerns about referral rewards are the fees associated with these types of programs.
+One of the biggest concerns about referral rewards is the fees associated with these types of programs.
 Companies might be apprehensive to start a referral program due to the perceived fees of paying existing customers for their time.

 There are a few things we need to debunk.

 - Referral rewards don’t have to be expensive.
 You should offer a reward that aligns with the price of your brand’s services.
 If you sell big-ticket items, you can give big-ticket rewards.
 But if you’re on the smaller end of the spectrum, your rewards will be smaller, too.
 This ensures that new business pays for the reward and that additional fees aren’t coming out of pocket.

 - Rewards are only paid when a new customer has signed up for your service.
 No outside fees, just dollars coming in.

 - Yes, customers can cheat the system.
 But by using the right referral program software, you can detect fraudulent activity such as fake referrals.
 Referral software is designed to track irregular movements, duplicate addresses, etc., so there’s no need to worry about paying customers for fake leads.

 - Referral software is effective and maximizes your efforts at closing new leads, so your monetary investment will be low for high returns.

 One of the first things you will want to decide is who you want to motivate with your referral rewards program.
 Who will provide the biggest benefit to your brand’s growth and profitability?
 The answer to this question is who you should offer the referral incentive to.

 Deciding this key step helps lay the groundwork for your entire rewards program.
 When you know who you’re targeting, you can better plan how to reach them with pointed rewards and incentives.
 You’ll also know how to create key messaging and your program structure.